herolab-uga/herolab-uga.github.io/profile/README.md

 Contact: hero at uga dot edu

-Welcome to the Heterogeneous Robotics (HeRo) Research Lab at the Department of Computer Science, University of Georgia (UGA) in Athens, GA, USA.
+Welcome to the Heterogeneous Robotics (HeRo) Research Lab at the School of Computing, University of Georgia (UGA) in Athens, GA, USA.
 The lab is directed by Prof. Ramviyas Parasuraman.

 HeRo lab conducts experimental and application-oriented research in heterogeneous robotics systems of varying functionalities and mobility capabilities.
-Specifically, the current research focus are on multi-robot systems, wireless networks, intelligent & intuitive teleoperation, human-robot interfaces, robotics applied in nuclear, radioactive, rescue, disaster, and challenging environments, and machine learning applications to multi-agent systems.
+Specifically, the current research focus is on multi-robot systems with an emphasis on networked systems, intelligent & intuitive teleoperation, human-robot interfaces, and robotics applied in nuclear, radioactive, rescue, disaster, and challenging environments, and machine learning applications to multi-agent systems.

 Vision: Our vision is to capacitate autonomous heterogeneous multi-robot systems with intelligent, resilient, and robust methods for cooperation, communication, and interactions.